segovro/Community-Currency/README.md

 - _gdpActivity

 ##accessMyWallet
-authorize monitoring to a particular account.
+authorize monitoring my wallet to a particular account.
 Normally, the authorization to monitor own accounts is given to a candidate money lender.
 During a credit, only the money lender and the community have access.